Electrocardiographic Changes in an Acute Myocardial Infarct

 More information: ST-segment elevation myocardial infarction.

 How to Know what Artery is Occluded with the Electrocardiogram

 Depending on the leads with ST segment elevation we can determine which coronary artery is occluded.

 To do this, let's take a look at the walls of the heart that irrigates each coronary artery.

 Correlation between the Walls of the Heart and Coronary Arteries

 The coronary anatomy is different for each person.
 The correlation that is described is a generality and not a rule.

-- Lateral wall: Is irrigated by two types of arteries.
-The diagonals from the LAD and the obtuse marginal arteries coming from the circumflex artery.
+- Lateral wall: it is irrigated by two types of arteries.
+The diagonal branches from the LAD and the obtuse marginal arteries coming from the circumflex artery.

-- Inferior wall: Irrigated by the posterior interventricular artery, a branch of the right coronary artery (RCA) in 85% of the people and the circumflex artery in 15%.
+- Inferior wall: irrigated by the posterior interventricular artery, a branch of the right coronary artery (RCA) in 85% of the people or the circumflex artery in 15%.

 With these data it is easy to determine which artery is causing a myocardial infarction anterior, septal and even side.